 - “Very professional and prompt.
 Easy to get in contact with when needed.
 Prices were very reasonable and seemed to be less than competitors.
 Would recommend to family and friends.” – I. Lehman

-- “I had reached out to multiple lawyers in Grand Rapids and all of them told me I was not getting my license back because of my situation.
-I got in touch with Mark Caldwell and as soon as I did he knew exactly what to do.!” – M. Baybrooks
+- “I had reached out to multiple lawyers in Grand Rapids, and all of them told me I was not getting my license back because of my situation.
+I got in touch with Mark Caldwell, and as soon as I did, he knew exactly what to do.!” – M. Baybrooks